toolleeo/awesome-cli-apps-in-a-csv/README.md

 Tools for file versioning that are not related to git.

 * [Bazaar](http://bazaar.canonical.com/en/) - Multiplatform version control system supporting different workflows; it is part of the GNU Project, and it is free software sponsored by Canonical.
+* [cocommit](https://github.com/andrewromanenco/cocommit) - Cocommit is a command-line tool that works with your HEAD commit and leverages an LLM of your choice to enhance commit quality.
 * [fnc](https://fnc.bsdbox.org/index) - Interactive text-based user interface for Fossil.
 * [fossil](https://fossil-scm.org/) - A simple, high-reliability, distributed software configuration management system with these advanced features: project management, built-in web interface, friendly self-hosting, simple networking, all-in-one standalone executable, and much more.
 * [gee](https://github.com/human37/gee) - CLI repository manager and automation tool written in rust.